hingejs/cli/README.md

 ### What is this for?

-This project generator creates a process to build web applications using web components in a single page application.
+This project generator creates a process to build web applications using web components.
+It can be in a single page application or traditional page links.
 The packaged services and custom elements are used to help make development easier.
 You can use any services or other custom element libraries.

 ### Is this just another framework?

 Technically it is not.
 The libraries used in development have little to no dependencies.
-Custom Elements allow you to build reusable web components using plain JavaScript only.
+Custom Elements allow you to build custom HTML tags using plain JavaScript only.
 Long gone are the days of having to copy HTML/CSS/JS and manually insert them for one piece of functionality.
 This is now done in one file and used as a custom HTML tag, native to the browser.

 This generator sets you up so you have the following features available to you faster.